Updated December 15, 2020

 (Php 14,000 x 10 months)/12 = P11, 666.67

-#10: Spend your 13th month bonus wisely
+#10: Spend your 13th-month bonus wisely

-It is that time of the year when we feel that we ought to be extra helpful to our sick, poor, homeless and abandoned kababayans through a church or an NGO.
-It may not yield any tangible object or cash back, but it does give you the emotional rewards.
-Christmas is a season of giving after all.
+It is that time of the year when we feel that we ought to be extra helpful to our sick, poor, homeless, and abandoned kababayans through a church or an NGO.
+It may not yield any tangible object or cashback, but it does give you the emotional rewards.
+Christmas is a season of giving, after all.

 Shop for Christmas Gifts

-Consider Investing on MF and UITF
+Consider Investing in MF and UITF

 This is that time of the year when you can have some simple home renovations.
-Have some simple home improvement to make it cozier, after all this is one place where you can freely relax after a day’s job.
+Have some simple home improvement to make it cozier; after all, this is one place where you can freely relax after a day’s job.

 Pay-Off Debts and Bills

 Start your 2017 with a clean slate.
 If you still have some debts to pay, now is the best time to settle them.
 You may experience cash separation anxiety, but you must remember that it is your responsibility to pay off your borrowed money.
-Also, this saves you from snowballing debt that can put you to financial disaster.
+Also, this saves you from snowballing debt that can put you in financial disaster.
 If you have a credit card, pay off your outstanding bills to save your credit report.